 The Institute provides un-armed security coverage from 4:00 pm to 7:00 am weekdays and 24-hour coverage on weekends, holidays, and other non-routine closings.
 Buildings are normally locked between 5:00 pm and 6:30 pm by the guard on duty during the weekdays.
 Buildings are unlocked by the guard on duty starting at 6:00 am on weekdays.

-In case of emergency, call 911 and the Gloucester County Sheriff's Department will respond.
+In case of emergency, call 911 and the Gloucester County emergency services will respond.
 You may also use one of the "Blue Light" phones located around the campus for emergencies.

 Report an Incident

-The Jeanne Clery Disclosure of Campus Security Policy and the Campus Crime Statistics Act (formerly the Crime Awareness and Campus Security Act of 1990) requires that crime statistics for the Gloucester Point campus (On-Campus), Wachapreague campus (Non-Campus) and the area immediately adjacent to the Gloucester Point Campus (Public Property) be provided to all faculty, staff, and students for the previous 3 calendar years.
-These statistics are listed below:
+The Jeanne Clery Disclosure of Campus Security Policy and the Campus Crime Statistics Act (formerly the Crime Awareness and Campus Security Act of 1990) requires that crime statistics for the Gloucester Point campus (On-Campus), Wachapreague campus (Non-Campus), and the area immediately adjacent to the Gloucester Point Campus (Public Property) be provided to all faculty, staff, and students for the previous 3 calendar years.

 Additional information on security coverage at VIMS is included in the VIMS' Policy and Procedure Documents; section PPD-0406, Institute Security.